jponge/website/_drafts/keybase.md

 ---
-title: "(keybase post in progress)"
+title: "Simpler GnuPG with another look at Keybase"
 layout: post
 ---